MathMarEcol/ZoopModelSizeSpectra/README.md

-# Model code for Zooplankton Model of Size Spectrum (ZooMSS v2)
+# Model code for Zooplankton Model of Size Spectrum (ZooMSS)

 ## Overview of ZooMSS